Guidelines

 6.1.
 Prognostic factors

-Many prognostic factors have been identified and can be used to risk-stratify patients in order to decide on the most appropriate local treatment (radical vs. conservative) and discuss peri-operative systemic therapy.
+Many prognostic factors have been identified and can be used to risk-stratify patients in order to decide on the most appropriate local treatment (radical vs. kidney-sparing) and discuss peri-operative systemic therapy.
 Factors can be divided into patient-related factors and tumour-related factors.

 6.1.1.
 Patient-related factors